FREE SHIPPING on orders over $65 International: over $250

 Pure Silver Teapot

-Although not a typical guest of the gongfu tea table, the pure silver teapot has gained popularity among some Chinese tea sommeliers.
+Although not a typical guest of the gongfu tea table, the pure silver teapot has gained popularity among Chinese tea sommeliers, especially in the areas, where they are traditionally produced, like Yunnan.

-A silver teapot is a small teapot designated for gong fu style tea, made entirely out of 99.9% silver (pure silver) inside and out.
+A silver teapot is a small teapot designated for gong fu style tea, made entirely out of silver inside and out.

 pure silver teapot

 In comparison to clay teapots, silver will not alter the pure taste of tea.
-A silver teapot brew is more accurate to the authentic taste of the tea leaves.
+A silver teapot brew will uncover the authentic taste of the tea leaves.

 The most exciting teas to brew in silver teapots are light teas with intriguing characteristics, for example light oolongsRaw pu-erh and aged white teas also show an unusual side with silver teapots.